Here we explain acronyms and words like API, ESTA, eTA, Schengen, etc.

-ATTENTION: We kindly ask passengers who are traveling to and from the United States to use the electronic APIS to update their API/APIS information, if it has not already been done during reservation.
-You can provide and update your APIS information via Manage Your Booking.
+We kindly ask passengers who are traveling to and from the United States to provide and update their APIS information via Manage booking if they haven't already done so during the booking process.

 Due to a directive from the US authorities, passengers from Visa Waiver Program countries can expect to be denied passage if they have neither a valid ESTA authorization nor a visa presented prior to departure.
 Violations are subject to penalties and other by-laws.

 ETIAS is currently not in operation and no applications are collected at this point.

 As of 2024 ETIAS travel authorization will be an entry requirement for visa-exempt nationals traveling to the Schengen states in addition to Bulgaria, Cyprus, Ireland and Romania.
 ETIAS is linked to a travelers passport and is valid for up to 3 years or until the passport expires.

 With a valid ETIAS authorization, you can enter the territory of these European countries as often as you want for short-term stays, normally for up to 90 days in any 180-day period.
 You can apply either through the official ETIAS website or the ETIAS app.
 A fee will be charged for the application though some exemptions do apply.